 The Library of the University of Vavuniya is located in Pambaimadu and provides services for the Faculty of Business Studies (FBS), Faculty of Applied Science (FBS) and the Faculty of Technological Studies (FTS).
-The more than sixteen thousand books in addition to the periodicals.
+The

+FBS Students can access the library located in Pambaimadu main premises.
+This Library curates a recent collection of books in the following disciplines: Management, Accountancy, Finance, Marketing, Project Management, Economics, Computer-based Accounting, Auditing, Business Mathematics and Statistics, Business English, Science and Social Science.
+It consists of more than sixteen thousand books in addition to the periodicals.
 It renders reading materials to the FBS in books, e-books, e-journals, periodicals, compact disks, annuals, yearbooks, dictionaries, encyclopedias, etc. The library lends books to students and staff for references.
 Further, it has the 'Sri Lanka Collection' where students can find books published by Sri Lankan authors and 'Vanni Collection' where books are published related to Vanni region.
 In addition, it has Digital Research Repository in open access.
 The Library further provides technical services such as photocopy services, WiFi services etc. and research support services such as plagiarism check service, document delivery service etc.